The Squad (Irish Republican Army unit)

 The Squad, nicknamed the Twelve Apostles, was an Irish Republican Army (IRA) unit founded by Michael Collins to counter British intelligence efforts during the Irish War of Independence, mainly by means of assassination.
-The Squad engaged in executing informants and enemy agents and in counterespionage.
+The Squad engaged in executing informants, police active in harassment of IRA personnel, and enemy agents, and worked in counterespionage.

 Background

 On 10 April 1919, the First Dáil announced a policy of ostracism of Royal Irish Constabulary men.
 At the time Sinn Féin official policy was against acts of violence.
 Boycotting, persuasion and mild intimidation succeeded against many officers.
 However others escalated their activities against republicans and in March 1920 Collins asked Dick McKee to select a small group to form an assassination unit.